Readek/Melee-Stream-Tool/README.md

 The interface will also update basic text files with the match info at `Resources/Texts/Simple Texts/` so you can add them to OBS with ease.

+If you drop an image in `Resources/Team Logos/` and write the name of the image to the tag of a player, the image will appear on the game overlay.

 ---

 ## Customizing stuff